Pranay144/olric/README.md

 scenario, you can enable read-repair via configuration.

 #### Quorum-based replica control

-#### PACELC Theorem

-From Wikipedia:

-> In theoretical computer science, the [PACELC theorem](https://en.wikipedia.org/wiki/PACELC_theorem) is an extension to the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem).
-It states that in case of network partitioning (P) in a
-> distributed computer system, one has to choose between availability (A) and consistency (C) (as per the CAP theorem), but else (E), even when the system is
-> running normally in the absence of partitions, one has to choose between latency (L) and consistency (C).

-In the context of PACELC theorem, Olric is a **PA/EC** product.
-It means that Olric is considered to be **consistent** data store if the network is stable.
-Because the key space is divided between partitions and every partition is controlled by its primary owner.
-All operations on DMaps are redirected to the partition owner.

 ### Eviction
 Olric supports different policies to evict keys from distributed maps.